GabrielMessiasdaRosa/NBA-Arenas-Challenge/README.md

 # NBA ARENAS CHALLENGE

-This is a really simple project to show my code abilities
+This is a really simple project to show my code skills

 #### How to run it ?